gamedevware/charon/docs/standalone/overview.rst

 Standalone Application Overview
 ===============================

-The standalone version of the game development `tool <https://www.nuget.org/packages/GameDevWare.Charon>`_ is a desktop application that can be installed on a computer, and it allows the user to design and model game data, as well as generate source code for it.
+The standalone version of the game development `tool <https://www.nuget.org/packages/dotnet-charon>`_ is a CLI application that can be installed on a computer, and it allows the user to design and model game data, as well as generate source code for it.
 The standalone version is typically used by individual game developers or small development teams who want to work offline.